huggingface/blog/train_memory.md

 # Visualize and understand GPU memory in PyTorch

-You must be familiar with this message:
+You must be familiar with this message 🤬:

 ```log
 RuntimeError: CUDA out of memory.
 Tried to allocate 20.00 MiB (GPU 0; 7.93 GiB total capacity; 6.00 GiB already allocated; 14.88 MiB free; 6.00 GiB reserved in total by PyTorch)